jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 import { someFunction, someConstant } from "./lib/somemodule.js";
 ```

 **Important:** Never revert to non-module backgrounds just because a library seems difficult to import.
-Instead, find the ES6 module version of the library or it via the scripts array in the manifest.
+Instead, find the ES6 module version of the library or load it via the `scripts` array in the manifest.

 ## Understanding Thunderbird Release Channels